 I've been running circular saws in my workshop and on job sites for over fifteen years, and the debate between Milwaukee and DeWalt never really gets old.
-Both brands keep pushing the envelope, and these two saws -- the Milwaukee M18 FUEL 2732-20 and the DeWalt DCS578B FLEXVOLT ADVANTAGE -- represent their best cordless framing saw offerings in 2026.
+Both brands keep pushing the envelope, and these two saws -- the Milwaukee M18 FUEL 2732-20 and the DeWalt DCS578B FLEXVOLT 60V MAX -- represent their best cordless framing saw offerings in 2026.
 I spent several weeks cutting through framing lumber, plywood sheets, and hardwood stock with both tools to give you a real-world answer to which one belongs in your bag.

 The short version: both saws are genuinely excellent, and if you're already locked into one battery ecosystem, you're not making a mistake either way.
 But there are real differences in how they handle extended cuts, how the bevel adjustments feel, and where each saw pulls ahead.
 Let me break it all down.